Buyers Guide

 Heavy

-AT-ST: B – You’ll get a version of the old model in the Blizzard Force box but the newer 2023 model (with Chewie on the back) is nicer.
-Most Imperial players try double AT-ST list at least a couple times, and there is even an option to run THREE in the “Tempest Force” Battle Force
+AT-ST: A- You’ll get a version of the old model in the Blizzard Force box but the newer 2023 model (with Chewie on the back) is nicer.
+Most Imperial players try double AT-ST list at least a couple times, and there is even an option to run THREE in the “Tempest Force” Battle Force.
+These things are even better with the new rules as well.

 Rebel Alliance